 He sighs as he glances at his wife, then at Kira.
 They never left it behind.
 Never left her behind.
 She was between them from that night on.
 They could never take what happened back.
 Not that they would have, if they could.

 But loving her, being with her, put Keiko and him into some new world.
 Some place where their love was defined by the presence of another.
 Some place where things were new and not so easy to accept.
-They were not the people they had thought they were.
+They weren't the people they'd thought they were.
 And it was disruptive.
 The most basic things were suddenly called into question.
 No simple truths for them anymore.

 They worked it out eventually.
 Found a way to push what happened into the dark, remote places in their minds.
 Maybe even forgot it.

 Until now.
 Until Kira was once again between them.

 She pulls him into her embrace and draws Keiko in too.
 He hears her murmur something.
 It sounds like "I love you," but he isn't sure and he doesn't want to ask.
 He looks up and Keiko is looking at him with an expression he's sure he's wearing too.